BICENTENNIAL TRIBUTE

 SBD: Well, she's a damned fine piece at any rate (continues with the expert ogling) no doubt when your romance has desisted, I will show a marked interest in her

-CC: Nay! - my days on the Town are over Mr. Scrope - I shall join the ranks of ex-milliners and actresses who cleanse the blood of hereditarily insane aristocrats
+CC: Nay! - my days on the Town are over Mr. Scrope.
+I shall join the ranks of those ex-milliners and actresses who cleanse the blood of an hereditarily insane aristocrat

-H(triumphantly): If you thought you consigned the whole race of fortune-hunters to the Pit of Acheron by leaving your northern abode - 'twould seem you were mistaken somewhat
+H(triumphantly): You thought you'd consigned the whole race of fortune-hunters to the Pit of Acheron by leaving your northern abode?
+Ha! - 'twould appear this young strumpet has knocked such notions into a cocked hat!

-SBD: So very many Carolines my dear Byron - perhaps for fear of confusion, you should steer clear of Carolines in future - also, do remember that too frequent connection with a milliner will require restoration by Pearson’s
+SBD: So very many Carolines, my dear Byron - perhaps for fear of confusion, you should steer clear of Carolines in the future - also, do remember that too frequent connection with a milliner will require restoration by Pearson’s

 B(laughs): Aye, Pearson sayeth I have done sufficient with this last ten days to undermine my Constitution - I hope however all will soon be well (CC smiles encouragingly)